• Home

 Work is underway to reduce further, and methane slip is on a path to be solved within the decade.
 Interestingly, methanol has also recently emerged as another option for the medium term with the launch already this year of methanol ready vessels which will be capable of using this fuel.
 Meanwhile, in the short term, for the majority of ships in CLIA’s member fleet, LNG and drop-in biofuels will remain the only option to meet the industry’s decarbonization objectives.
 Alternative energy sources also remain significantly more expensive than traditional fuels.
 This presents a challenge in terms of how to finance the necessary energy transition.
 As a solution-oriented industry, cruise lines continue to invest substantially in new ships, engines, and energy technologies that will allow the use of sustainable energy sources.
 These sources include internationally certified sustainable biofuels and synthetic e-fuels such as e-methane and e-methanol.
 Other sources being explored as part of hybrid solutions include electric batteries, bio-LNG, e-LNG, methanol and hydrogen fuel cells.

 Sustainability also poses commercial challenges.
 To remain competitive and attract sustainability-conscious customers, cruise lines must address these aspects effectively.
 Cruise lines are investing millions to install shore power capabilities for their ships.
 This technology, introduced for the cruise industry more than 20 years ago, can reduce emissions by as much as 98%, allowing ships to switch off engines while at berth, and to plug into an onshore power source to maintain onboard services.
+This year, we have seen a significant increase in the number of ships now equipped to be able to connect to onshore power.

 Today, more than 60% of the cruise fleet by capacity has the technology required to plug in at the small percentage of ports that currently have the infrastructure.
 That is an increase of nearly 20% over the past year.